viksapi2k/viksa_bot/README.md

 # viksa bot
 Eybie-bot fork.
-There are no changes to the code yet.
-Performance has not been checked, probably does not work.
+Performance has not been checked, idk how but it works after 3 years.

 Docs (Unfortunately, in Russian.
 Use a translator): https://eybie-docs.readthedocs.io/ru/latest/index.html#